Skip to main content

 /interface ppp-client add apn=internet name=ppp-out1 port=usb3

-/interface lte apn set [ find default=yes ] ip-type=ipv4 use-network-apn=no
+/interface lte apn set [ find default=yes ] apn=internet ip-type=ipv4 use-network-apn=no

-/interface lte set [ find ] allow-roaming=yes apn-profiles=onomondo band="" name=lte1 network-mode=lte
+/interface lte set [ find ] allow-roaming=yes apn-profiles=default band="" name=lte1 network-mode=lte

 /ip dns set allow-remote-requests=yes servers=8.8.8.8,8.8.4.4